Vualto/vudrm-public-docs/docs/source/index.rst

 VUDRM DOCUMENTATION
 ===================

-Here you will find a range of tools to guide you in using VUDRM services.
+The VUDRM platform provides a variety of services that allow you to protect your OTT video content with device agnostic support for Microsoft PlayReady, Google Widevine, and FairPlay Streaming.

 If you have any questions or need assistance in using this platform, please contact docs@vualto.com.

 .. toctree::
    :maxdepth: 2